raglandc/vidal-production-v2/src/routes/blog/how-to-add-glb-and-gltf-files-to-svelte-cubed-scene.md

 ## Conclusion

 These are the steps I took to use .glb files in this website.
-Svelte Cubed is still very much in its infancy at the time of writing this article.
-This process may become simpler in the future.
+Svelte Cubed is still very much in the projects infancy at the time of writing this article.
+This process may be simplified in the future.
 However, compared to what it would have taken in a standard three.js project this is really nice as a developer.